Skip to main content

 Their eyelids open for the first time and they will soon start blinking.
 It is not until some weeks after the birth that your baby's eyes become the colour they will stay.

-By now your unborn baby's heart rate will have slowed to around 140 beats per minute.
+Your baby's heart rate is around 140 beats per minute.
 This is still much faster than your own heart rate.

 Week 26 of pregnancy

 At 26 weeks, your baby is around 35cm to 36cm long.
-This is like the length of a cucumber.
+This is about the length of a cucumber.
 Their lungs are producing an important substance called surfactant.
-It allows the air sacs of their lungs to expand and deflate during breathing.
+It helps the air sacs of their lungs to expand and deflate during breathing.

 Their brain, lungs and digestive system are in place.
-But they are still developing.
+But these are still developing.

-Week 27 marks the last week of the second trimester.
+Week 27 is the last week of the second trimester.
 Your baby weighs around 1kg.

-Your doctor or midwife will be able to hear your baby's heartbeat using a special stethoscope.
+Your doctor or midwife can hear your baby's heartbeat using a special stethoscope.

-Your baby continues to put on weight, as more and more fat appears under the skin.
+Your baby continues to put on weight and more fat appears under the skin.
 This makes their skin appear smoother and less wrinkled.

 Week 28 marks the start of the third trimester.